Interferon Alfa 2B (Intron-A®, Roferon-A®)

 Classification: Biologic Response Modifier

-Interferon-alpha is a type of medication called a biologic response modifier.
+Interferon alfa is a type of medication called a biologic response modifier.
 It is a type of protein called a cytokine that works to increase the function of various components of the body's immune system.
 This protein is normally produced in the body, but in small amounts.
 By increasing the levels of interferon, the immune system gets a kick-start, mounting an attack against the cancer cells, which are seen as foreign invaders.
 In addition, interferon-alpha is able to interfere with the cancer cell's ability to divide.

-There are a number of things you can do to manage the side effects of Interferon Alfa.
+There are a number of things you can do to manage the side effects of interferon alfa.
 Talk to your doctor or nurse about these recommendations.
 They can help you decide what will work best for you.
 These are some of the most common side effects:

 White blood cells (WBC) are important for fighting infection.
 While receiving treatment, your WBC count can drop, putting you at a higher risk of getting an infection.
-You should let your doctor or nurse know right away if you have a fever (temperature greater than 100.4 F), sore throat or cold, shortness of breath, cough, burning with urination, or a sore that doesn't heal.
+You should let your doctor or nurse know right away if you have a fever (temperature greater than 100.4), sore throat or cold, shortness of breath, cough, burning with urination, or a sore that doesn't heal.

 Tips to preventing infection:

 - Washing hands, both yours and your visitors, is the best way to prevent the spread of infection.

 - Avoid large crowds and people who are sick (i.e.: those who have a cold, fever or cough or live with someone with these symptoms).